 We have worked on projects for client Siemens since 2014.

-We provide skilled trades, labour, engineering, technical and professional people, and deliver civil engineering contracts on resignalling projects.
+- and we deliver civil engineering contracts on resignalling projects.

 Operations director Rick Palin said: “Siemens is a good company to work with.
-Their attitude to safety is exemplary, and they are always wiling to listen to feedback from our teams.”
+Their attitude to safety is exemplary, and they are always willing to listen to feedback from our teams.”

 Andy Gallimore, Siemens installation supervisor, sent an email about one of our civils gangs: